Ian Akin: Akin & Garvey

 In the mid-1980s, the pair branched out, producing work for DC Comics, where they worked on comics including Firestorm (for five consecutive issues) and The Warlord; Pacific Comics; and Savage Graphics, while continuing to produce covers and interior art for Marvel.
-Akin & Garvey worked for Continuity Comics between 1986 and 1992, on titles including Megalith, Ms. Mystic and Samuree.
+Akin and Garvey worked for Continuity Comics between 1986 and 1992, on titles including Megalith, Ms. Mystic and Samuree.

 In the early 1990s, Akin (and Garvey) produced work for Disney Comics, on titles featuring Jessica Rabbit and The Little Mermaid, and others.
 The inking duo disbanded in 1992 to pursue separate projects.

 In the early 2010s, Akin and Garvey reunited to do commercial illustration and comics work.

 Solo work

 Between 1994 and 1995, Akin produced covers for Disney Digest reprints, including for Darkwing Duck.
 He continued to produce work steadily for Marvel through the 1990s, notably as the regular inker on Marvel's Darkhawk from 1993 to 1995, and Professor Xavier and the X-Men from 1995 to 1997.
 He was a regular inker on the 1990s incarnation of What If..., but since the mid-1990s, Akin has no significant published credits.